cirruslabs/cirrus-ci-docs/docs/pricing.md

 All tasks using compute credits are charged on per-second basis.
 2 CPU Linux task takes 2 minutes?
 Pay **2 cents**.

-**Note:** orchestration costs are included in compute credits and there is no need to purchase additional seats on your plan.
+**Note:** orchestration costs are included in compute credits and there is no need to purchase additional seats on your organization's plan.

 !!! info "Priority Scheduling"
     Tasks that are using compute credits will be prioritized and will be scheduled as fast as possible.